Umuzi-org/tech-department/content/projects/django-airbnb-clone/users-can-crud-properties/_index.md

 ---
-title: CloudBnb - users can CRUD properties that they own
+_db_id: 547
+available_flavours:
+- django
+content_type: project
+from_repo: projects/django-airbnb-clone/intro
 prerequisites:
   hard:
   - projects/django-airbnb-clone/intro
   - projects/django-airbnb-clone/property-model-and-admin-panel
   - projects/django-airbnb-clone/user-registration
   soft: []
 submission_type: continue_repo
-from_repo: projects/django-airbnb-clone/intro
-available_flavours:
-  - django
+title: CloudBnb - users can CRUD properties that they own
 ---

 Users using your application should be able to manage properties that they own.
 They need to be able to **C**reate, **R**ead, **U**pdate and **D**elete their properties.
 This is often referred to as CRUD.